 For test results that are accurate, reliable, and able to meet and withstand judicial or scientific challenge, it is essential to adhere to specific standards and guidelines for sample collection, labeling, submission, chain of custody handling and shipment.
 In this section, we will help guide you through the process.

-• Ensure proper and accurate labeling of specimen to provide all pertinent information.
+- Ensure proper and accurate labeling of specimens to provide all pertinent information.

-• Tighten specimen container lids to prevent leakage and/or contamination of specimen.
+- Tighten specimen container lids to prevent leakage and/or contamination of the specimen.

-• Ensure the collector signature and date are on the Custody and Control form.
+- Ensure the collector’s signature and date are on the Custody and Control form.